pedrosland/go-experiments/golang_job_queue.md

 ## Run the Application

+Boot either the `worker_original.go` or the `worker_refactored.go` applications.
+Use flags to adjust the `max_workers` and `max_queue_size` to override the default values.

     $ go run worker_original.go -max_workers 5

-Use flags to adjust the `max_workers` and `max_queue_size` to override the default values.

-cURL from another terminal window:
+cURL the application from another terminal window:

     $ for i in {1..15}; do curl localhost:8080/work -d name=job$i -d delay=$(expr $i % 9 + 1)s; done